TRichardson04/trichardson-data-portfolio/README.md

 - `screenshots/` — PNGs embedded in the README for quick review
 - `README.md` — Business context, KPIs, visuals, and key takeaways

-This structure is intentional to make projects easy to review, understand, and discuss in interviews.
+Structure is intentional to make projects easy to review, understand, and discuss.

 ---